The town of Old Orchard Beach has enacted a moratorium on medical marijuana retail storefronts.

 “This type of activity is not directly addressed by state law and is not explicitly covered by the town’s medical marijuana ordinance,” said town officials in written Town Council commentary.

-Council unanimously voted on Tuesday night to enact the moratorium.
+Council unanimously voted Feb.
+6 to enact the moratorium.
 The moratorium expires after 60 days, and can be renewed by the Town Council.

 Town Manager Larry Mead said Tuesday night that the moratorium will give the town time to work on an ordinance to regulate such businesses.